 Voltage: Unit of measurement for electrical potential.
 Metaphorically, it’s the pressure of water in a pipe.

 Watt: unit of measurement for power, equivalent to Voltage multiplied by Amperage.
+Often used when describing the potential power consumption of an appliance, eg a 100W television.

 Watt-hour: This specific terms relates to the measurement of energy, or watts, that is used over a given period of time.
 This is also how companies measure home electricity bills to determine the consumed energy during the billing period.
 For example, a 50W fan that is on for four hours is equal to 200Wh.